DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 collecting and using of information to which the captured face gives access.
 The form of biopower that information collection exerts is imagined in different ways.
-Blas fears an algorithmic culture in which LGBTI+ minority groups are targeted, excluded, and treated with indifference.
+Blas fears an algorithmic culture in which LGBTQI+ minority groups are targeted, excluded, and treated with indifference.
 Harvey fears being itemized, listed, and valued only in relation to the data that can be extracted and collected from his walks of life in the interests of profit or power for others.
 Crispin's fears